Starlux Airlines: Economy class

-The Airbus A350-900 and the Airbus A330-900 shares a similar economy class cabin featuring Recaro 3710 seats in a 3-3-3 and 2-4-2 configuration, respectively.
-The seats are each equipped with a 13 inch (33 cm) IFE touchscreen monitor.
+The Airbus A350-900 and the Airbus A330-900 shares a similar economy class cabin featuring Recaro CL3710 seats in a 3-3-3 and 2-4-2 configuration, respectively.
+The seats are each equipped with a 13.3-inch (33 cm) IFE touchscreen monitor.

-On the A321neo, the economy class cabin has 180 seats in a 3-3 configuration.
+On the A321neo, the economy class cabin has 180 seats in a 3-3 configuration featuring Collins Aerospace Meridian seats.
 The seats are 18.36 in wide, each with a 10.1 in IFE touchscreen and fitted with a leather headrest.
-Meals and some amenities such as pillows and headsets are provided complimentary, while Wi-Fi internet access only strong enough for in-flight messaging is freely available to all economy class passengers, with increased bandwidth and faster connection speeds available for an additional fee.
+Meals and some amenities such as pillows and headsets are complimentary, whereas Wi-Fi internet access is provided to all economy class passengers free of charge (albeit restricted to in-flight messaging) with increased bandwidth and faster connection speeds available for an additional fee.

+Financial and operational statistics

+Starlux's financial results are shown below: